 To determine if a person has consumed ethanol and to measure the amount of ethanol present

 When to Get Tested?

-When someone has symptoms that suggest ethanol toxicity or when a person is suspected of violating drinking-related laws or as part of a drug testing panel
+When someone has signs and symptoms that suggest intoxication or ethanol poisoning; when a person is suspected of violating drinking-related laws, or as part of a drug testing panel

-Ethanol may be determined from a blood sample, a urine sample, a saliva sample or a breath sample.
+A blood sample drawn from a vein in the arm, a urine sample, or sometimes a breath sample; rarely, saliva is collected.
 Blood, urine, and saliva samples must be sent to a laboratory for analysis.
-A breath sample is analyzed immediately on site using a Breathalyzer.
+A breath sample is analyzed immediately on site using a breathalyzer.

 Test Preparation Needed?